Device Authentication

 Preauthorization flow

-Client certificates and mutual TLS
+Client certificate authentication and Mutual TLS

 This is in particular useful in a mass production setting because you can sign client certificates when they are manufactured so they automatically get accepted into the Mender Server when your customer turns them on, which might happen several months after manufacturing.

-1. The user first provisions the device with the crypto material: CA certificate, client certificate and client private key.
+1. The user first provisions the device with the crypto material: public CA certificate, client certificate and client private key.

-2. The device sends the authorization request to the mTLS ambassador authenticating the request with the client TLS certificate.
+2. The device sends the authorization request to the mender-gateway authenticating the request with the client TLS certificate.

 3. The ambassador verifies the device's certificate is signed by the CA certificate, and pre-authorizes the device to the Device Authentication service.